howset/minitalk/README.md

 | SIGQUIT 	| <kbd>Ctrl+\\</kbd>| yes  		| Quit the process (The contolling terminal instructs the process to quit and perform a core dump).  |
 | SIGSTOP 	|   				| no  		| Stop executing (Handled by the kernel not OS.)  |
 | SIGKILL 	|   				| no  		| Terminate immediately (Handled by the kernel not OS.).
 The receiving process cannot perform any clean-up upon receiving this signal.  |
-- As indicated, some of the response to these signals can be modified by a custom handler.
-This handler can be utilized in either signal() or sigaction() system call.
+- Some of the response to these signals can be modified by a custom handler.
+This handler can be defined in either `signal()` or `sigaction()` system call.
 - We can **NOT** create our own signals.
 The response to a (standardised) signal & the meaning of it, however, can be changed.

 ## `sigaction()`